Make Your Christmas Debt-Free

 - Hold on to your receipts

-- Remember that cash-only budgeting system makes it easiest to track your spendings
+- Remember that a cash-only budgeting system makes it easiest to track your spendings

 6. Use Holiday Budgeting Apps